maksymg8/odin-recipes/README.md

 # odin-recipes
-Hello Everybody today I will do a Recipe for Margherita pizza
+Hello everyone, I will be writing down recipes for my favourite foods.